cambridgehackers/connectal/doc/library/source/bsv/pipe.rst

 Fork and Join with tree-based fanout and fanin for scalability.

-These are used by MemreadEngine and MemwriteEngine.
+These are used by MemReadEngine and MemWriteEngine.

 .. bsv:typedef:: Vector#(j,PipeOut#(a))   FunnelPipe#(numeric type j, numeric type k, type a, numeric type bitsPerCycle)